-The parent needs to provide a bottle of enzyme capsules which the teacher or teacher assistant can give to the child.
+The parent needs to provide a bottle of enzyme capsules which the teacher or teacher's assistant can give to the child.
 Store the container in a dry, cool place.
-It is not ideal if the child has to go to the office to receive the enzymes as it makes it difficult to then transition to taking them independently.
+It is not ideal if the child has to go to the office to receive the enzymes as it makes it difficult for them to transition to taking them independently.